hmcts/ccd-docker/README.md

 client_secret : ccd_gateway_secret
 new redirect_uri (click 'Add URI' before saving) : http://localhost:3451/oauth2redirect
 ```
-### 2. Create ccd-import role
+### 2. Create Idam roles
-After defining the above client/service, a role with "ccd-import" label must be defined under this client/service (Home > Manage Roles > select your service).
+After defining the above client/service, the following roles must be defined under this client/service (Home > Manage Roles > select your service)
-For use in the automated functional test runs, the following roles are also needed:
+(some of these roles are used in the automated functional test):

+    * ccd-import
     * caseworker
     * caseworker-autotest1
     * caseworker-autotest2